trapacska/steplib-spec/README.md

 - assets_download_base_uri
   > The prefix of an url where step assets are stored.
 For example: `<assets_download_base_uri>/<id>/assets/icon.svg` will point to the step `<id>`'s icon.
 - download_locations
   > These are the locations where the step collection data is stored.
 This can be zip or git type.
 In case of git the storage will be a git repository.
 If the type is zip that means that beside of the git source the step data is stored on a 3rd place as well, in this case this is an S3 storage and its url prefix is set for the `src` option.
 For example: `<download_locations->type:zip->src>/<id>/<version>/step.zip` will point to the zip archive of the step repository's content for the given `<id>` and a given `<version>`.
 It is important that in this case not the step info from the StepLib will be stored in the archive but the whole step repository's content.
+Bitrise has all the step source archives uploaded on each push to master.

 ## step.yml